Babush Monserrate

-Atanasio "Babush" Monserrate is an Indian politician who is a three-term member of the Goa Legislative Assembly.
+Atanasio "Babush" Monserrate (born 20 December 1962) is an Indian politician and social worker who is a four-term member of the Goa Legislative Assembly.
 He is a current member of the Goa Legislative Assembly from Panaji Assembly constituency.
 He was the Member of Legislative Assembly for Taleigao.
-He is married to Jennifer Monserrate, Member of Legislative Assembly, Taleigao.
+He was married to Jennifer Monserrate, Member of Legislative Assembly, Taleigao.

 He was one of the ten members of Indian National Congress who joined Bharatiya Janata Party in July 2019.

+Personal life

+Monserrate was married to fellow legislator Jennifer Monserrate, who served as a MLA from Taleigao constituency until her death in July 2026.
+Together they have two sons, Amit and, Rohit who is a five-time Mayor of Panjim.